 In the Application Access tab you assign applications to the user.

-The Application Access tab shows a list of all available applications in your tenant in alphabetical order.
+The Application Access tab shows a list of all available applications in your environment in alphabetical order.
 Select the applications for the user and click "Save".
 For more information on application management, see Managing applications in Administration.

 If a user has global permission to read all applications, an information box will be shown.